 - Disbursement of federal funding to other law enforcement agencies for traffic safety enforcement and education

 The State Patrol currently has approximately 489 sworn law enforcement officers and 168 non-sworn staff members, who are assigned statewide.
 The major State Patrol headquarters facilities are located in Madison, DeForest, Tomah, Waukesha, Fond du Lac, Wausau, Eau Claire and Spooner.
-The State Patrol also operates its training academy at Fort McCoy and has officers stationed at the State Traffic Operations Center (STOC) in Milwaukee.
+The State Patrol also operates its training academy at Fort McCoy and has officers stationed at the Traffic Management Center (TMC) in Milwaukee.

 All members of the State Patrol are dedicated to the mission of promoting highway safety and enhancing the quality of life for all Wisconsin citizens and visitors by providing professional, competent and compassionate law enforcement services.